KjetilIN/IIKG3005-IaC-Notes/module-6/notes.md

 **NB** Note that a vault is different from a key or secret.
 There is separate HC code for defining a secret!

+# Azure Storage Account Access Keys

+When you create a storage account, Azure generates two access keys for that account.
+These keys can be used to authorize access to your data.
+It is recommended to use Key Vault to manage access keys.